krd81/T2_A2-API_Server/README.md

 MySQL is well-known to be one of the fastest performing databases, which is an important consideration factor, and one which places it ahead of Postgres.
 One of the reasons for this is MySQL's strong performance when dealing with read-only queries.
 In the case of this app which relies heavily on the full spectrum of CRUD operations, it may not be worth the trade-off.
 But for an application whose main purpose is *retrieving* data, MySQL would be a good choice.

 - Simplicity
 One of MySQL's attractions is its simplicity and ease of use.
-It was built to be and remains lightweight and is quick to set up without the need for too many adjustments.
+It was designed to be and remains lightweight and is quick to set up without the need for too many adjustments.
 However, it does offer extensibility features through a range of plug-ins.
 When the requirements of the project demand urgency, and the complexity level is low, MySQL is a good choice.